You may have heard of the FODMAP diet, and wondered what exactly it meant.

 - The increase in Bilophila wadsworthia was shown to persist following discontinuation of the low FODMAP diet.
 This increase was also correlated with an increase in bloating frequency after diet intervention (reference).

-Summarizing above, studies show that composition-changes in the gut microbiome driven by a low-FODMAP diet may persist after two weeks of stopping the diet, and this may cause IBS symptoms such as bloating.
+Studies show that composition-changes in the gut microbiome driven by a low-FODMAP diet may persist after two weeks of stopping the diet.

 Our pros and cons:

-Pros: Short-term symptom improvement in IBS (may not be maintained long term due to potential changes in the gut microbiome profile).
-Many people experience a significant decrease in bloating within weeks.
+Pros: Many people may experience a significant decrease in bloating within weeks.

 Cons: The low FODMAP diet can be very extreme and restrictive as it limits many foods.
 A very restrictive diet is difficult to sustain.